tatianegercina/FinTech/01-Lesson-Plans/15-Algorithmic-Trading/2/LessonPlan.md

   })
   ```

-* The Kraken exchange requires a list of markets and trading symbols to be loaded in order to use the API functions.
+* The Kraken exchange requires a list of markets and trading symbols to be loaded to use the API functions.
 This can be done manually using the `load_markets` function or implicitly upon the first call to the API.

   ![kraken-cryptos](Images/kraken-cryptos.png)